STOmics/Stereopy/docs/source/Tutorials/Examples.rst

 Image preprocessing
 ---------------------------------------
-This section contains various examples from the :mod:`stereo.im` module.
+This section contains various examples from the :mod:`stereo.im` and :mod:`stereo.tools` module.

 .. nbgallery::